Portrait of a Man in a Red Turban

 Like admiring the strokes of the master’s paint

-Gazing at the Portrait of a Man in Red Turban
+While gazing at the Portrait of a Man in Red Turban

-Hanging in the National Gallery in London
+That's hanging in the National Gallery in London

 Or when I saw your photo in that red-ish hoodie